HangenYuu/llm-zoomcamp-final-project/README.md

 - Docker and Docker Compose for containerization
 - ElasticSearch for full-text search (and semantic search during evaluation)
 - Streamlit as both the app backend and frontend
-- PostgreSQL as the backend for monitoring (I ran out of disk space for Grafana 🥲)
+- PostgreSQL as the backend for monitoring
+- Grafana as monitoring dashboard
 - OpenAI and Groq as possible LLMs

 # 8. How to Run the App